 For users of the Website Services in the European Union, the following provisions will apply.

 In certain circumstances you have rights in relation to the Personal Data we hold about you.
 We set out below an outline of those rights and how to exercise those rights.
 Please note that we will require you to verify your identity before responding to any requests to exercise your rights.
 To exercise any of your rights, please email email@example.com.
 Please note that for each of the rights below we may have valid legal reasons to refuse your request, in such instances we will let you know if that is the case.

 Access and Portability: You have the right to know whether we process Personal Data about you, and if we do, to access data we hold about you and certain information about how we use it and who we share it with.

-Portability: You have the right to receive a subset of the Personal Data you provide us if we process it on the bases of our contract with you or with your consent in a .csv file and a right to request that we transfer such Personal Data to another party.
+Portability: You have the right to receive a subset of the Personal Data you provide us if we process it on the bases of our contract with you or with your consent in a structured, commonly used and machine-readable format and a right to request that we transfer such Personal Data to another party.
 If you wish for us to transfer the Personal Data to another party, please ensure you detail that party and note that we can only do so where it is technically feasible.
 We are not responsible for the security of the Personal Data or its processing once received by the third party.

 Correction: You have the right to require us to correct any Personal Data held about you that is inaccurate and have incomplete data completed.

 Erasure: You may request that we erase the Personal Data we hold about you in the following circumstances: where you believe it is no longer necessary for us to hold the Personal Data, we are processing it on the basis of your consent and you wish to withdraw your consent, we are processing your data on the basis of our legitimate interest and you object to such processing, you no longer wish us to use your data to send you marketing or you believe we are unlawfully processing your data.).
 Please provide as much detail as possible on your reasons for the request to assist us in determining whether you have a valid basis for erasure.